Aliases for MTERF1 Gene

 GeneCards Summary for MTERF1 Gene

 MTERF1 (Mitochondrial Transcription Termination Factor 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and RNA Polymerase I Promoter Opening.
+Diseases associated with MTERF1 include melas syndrome.
+Among its related pathways are Organelle biogenesis and maintenance and Gene Expression.
+GO annotations related to this gene include poly(A) RNA binding and double-stranded DNA binding.
 An important paralog of this gene is MTERF2.

 UniProtKB/Swiss-Prot for MTERF1 Gene